LeTarrask/LeTarrask/swift.md

 Fixing Bookworm

 3- Challenges:
-Check out view in Cupcake Corner uses an image that doesn’t add anything to the UI (added the decorative: init to it); fix the steppers in BetterRest; full accesibility review of MoonShot (not today Satan).
+Check out view in Cupcake Corner uses an image that doesn’t add anything to the UI (added the decorative: init to it); fix the steppers in BetterRest; full accessibility review of MoonShot (not today Satan).

 ### Project #16: Hot Prospects
 Build an app for conferences with tabs, context menus, and more.